Emmys postponed until January over Hollywood strikes

 Writers and actors say studios have been methodically eroding their salaries for years, making it impossible for all but the very top ranks to earn a living.

-They contend that the rise of streaming platforms -- who do not generally reveal viewing figures -- has deprived them of giant paydays when they create global hits.
+They contend that the rise of streaming platforms -- which do not generally reveal viewing figures -- has deprived them of giant paydays when they create global hits.

 Meanwhile, nominations for the 75th Primetime Emmy Awards were announced last month, just hours before talks between studios and SAG-AFTRA collapsed.